 Nissan’s Rogue, like the larger Nissan Murano, doesn’t look like any other crossover vehicle on the market.
-Based on the last-generation Nissan Sentra sedan, the Rogue offers the flexibility and cargo-hauling capability of a small SUV, but drives more like a sedan.
+Recently redesigned for 2014, the Rogue offers the flexibility and cargo-hauling capability of a small SUV, but drives more like a sedan.
 In fact, those coming from a small sedan may find the Rogue to be more to their liking than many other compact crossover choices.

 Inside, the Rogue offer seating that’s neither too high nor too low.
 The back seat is roomy enough for two adults or three children, and there’s ample cargo room for hauling the trappings of modern life.
-A low cargo floor makes loading and removing heavy or bulky items that much easier, adding to the Rogue’s appeal.
+And, surprisingly, there's also now a small third row.
+A low cargo floor also makes loading and removing heavy or bulky items that much easier, adding to the Rogue’s appeal.

 Honda has retained its familiar 2.4-liter four cylinder engine, still mated to a five-speed automatic transmission, but we say that’s a good thing.
 Gear ratios were made taller, in an effort to boost fuel economy, but the smooth i-VTEC engine copes without complaint.
 Opt for the front-wheel-drive CR-V, and you can expect to get 23 mpg city and 31 mpg highway; if you choose the all-wheel-drive CR-V, those numbers drop to 22 city and 30 highway.